yiyuma/technical-tutorials/Java/Java.md

       double doubleValue = 3,14d;
       int intValue = (int) doubleValue;
     ```
 - **Reference Data Types**: A reference data type refers to an object.
+It begins with an upper case.
-It can be null.
-It begins with an upper case and has attributes or behaviors.
-The reference data types live in heap.<br>
+ The reference variables live in the heap memory.
+The reference variable can be null.
+The reference variable has attributes or behaviors. <br>
 String, Arrays, Classes
 - **Wrapper classes**: Wrapper class provides the mechanism to convert primitive data type into object and object into primitive data type.
 The default value is null.
 Wrapper classes are immutable.
   - Boolean, Character, Byte, Short, Integer, Long, Float, Double